Microscopy of cavity-induced density-wave ordering in ultracold gases: Supplemental Material

 We compute the power spectral density of the beating signal and observe non-zero signal amplitude at the expected beating frequency of $\SI{5}{\MHz}$ when the power of the pump exceeds the critical power of the phase transition.
 We use IQ demodulation, with a low-pass filter of $\SI{1.25}{\MHz}$ for most of the data presented in this work, to extract the amplitude and phase of the leakage field at the beating frequency.
 The conversion from a voltage to a number of intracavity photons relies on a calibration using a single photon counting module and a previous calibration of its detection efficiency in our earlier work \cite{HelsonOROASIFG2022}.

 As described in the previous paragraph, the phase of the cavity field is locked to the phases of the pump beam and its retro reflection.
-For this reason, two additional heterodyne detection setups based on fast photodiodes record the phase of the pump at two different locations, outside of the vacuum system, that are as representative as possible of the phases that are seen by the atoms.
-By using the same local oscillator and performing all heterodyne detections on the same breadboard, we suppress the drift of the phase of the local oscillator itself.
+For this reason we record the phase of the pump $\varphi_{+}$ with an additional heterodyne detection setup based on a fast photodiode.
+Both measurements, of pump and cavity fields, are carried out outside of the vacuum chamber.
+The fields pass similar optics on the same breadboard, before they get guided to their respective heterodyne setups, which suppresses common mode phase noise due to the mechanical motion of the optical breadboard.
+By using the same local oscillator for both heterodyne detections, we further suppress the drift of the phase of the local oscillator itself.
+We therefore faithfully measure the difference $\varphi_a - \varphi_+$.

 Examples of the time evolution of the recorded amplitude and phase of the cavity field for experimental protocols where pump potential is abruptly turned on above the critical point are shown in Fig.~\ref{fig:heterodyne}.